The Law Remains

 God clearly told us what He expects from us.
 The Law of Christ is not some vague, nebulous thing that every modern sect of Christianity gets to define differently.
 The Law of Christ is, in fact, the written Torah magnified:

-And the foreigners who join themselves to the Lord, to minister to him, to love the name of the Lord, and to be his servants, all who keep the Sabbath and do not profane it and hold fast my covenant— these I will bring to my holy mountain and make them joyful in my house of prayer; their burnt offerings and their sacrifices will be accepted on my altar, for my house shall be called a house of prayer for all peoples.
-Thus says the Lord God, who gathers the outcasts of Israel: I will gather others to them besides those already gathered.
+Also the foreigners who join themselves to YHWH to serve him, and to love YHWH’s name, to be his servants, everyone who keeps the Sabbath from profaning it, and holds fast my covenant, I will bring these to my holy mountain, and make them joyful in my house of prayer.
+Their burnt offerings and their sacrifices will be accepted on my altar; for my house will be called a house of prayer for all peoples.”
+The Lord YHWH, who gathers the outcasts of Israel, says, “I will yet gather others to him, in addition to his own who are gathered.”

 There is no support in the prophets for Torah being “replaced”.
 Rather, there is one Law that foreigners must observe, and one covenant to be under, in order to be grafted in to Israel.